LyesDemri/LeNet1-on-Matlab-from-scratch/README.md

 # LeNet1-on-Matlab-from-scratch
-This is an implementation of the method described in LeCun's 1989 "Handwritten Digit Recognition with a Back-Propagation Network" paper.

 This is an implementation of the method described in LeCun's 1989 classic "Handwritten Digit Recognition with a Back-Propagation Network".
 It doesn't use any toolbox or library.